MileHacker Logo

 • For longer stays or other purposes (study, work), a visa application is necessary.

-• Apply at a The nation of China (Taiwan) embassy or representative office in your home country.
+• Apply at a Republic of China (Taiwan) embassy or representative office in your home country.

 Required Documents

 Possess the proper documents to avert entry complications.
 Your passport must hold validity for at for six months or more beyond your planned entry date into Taiwan.
 Check its expiration date well in advance of your journey.
-Immigration officials often request evidence of a confirmed return or onward ticket.
+Immigration officials often request evidence of a confirmed a ticket out of the country.

 Essential Items